-This is prototype and does not represent final software quality.
+This is a prototype and does not represent final software quality.
 Elements, layouts and colours may be changed later.

 The learning process is divided into 5 parts: Tutorial, Procedure, Efficiency, Correctness and Exercise.
 Due to lack of space, we mainly focus on Procedure.

 In the following figures, the grey modules are expected to be images or animations (like GIFs), or represent the inside it is an entirety, and the sky blue round with numbers, is helping explain what the object nearest to it does, when the first time it shows.
-They will be described as [n] in main text.
+They will be described as (n) in main text.

-In our design, every part has a different representative colour, with Tutorial pink, Procedure blue, Efficiency green, Correctness red and Exercise orange.
+In our design, each part has a different representative colour, Tutorial pink, Procedure blue, Efficiency green, Correctness red and Exercise orange.
 This helps user quickly distinguish which learning part they are in.

-When the software is firstly opened, it will ask if the user is completely beginner and want to have a beginner level Tutorial.
-We prepared basic algorithms and other simple topics, helping users gain initiate knowledge about algorithms.
-If the user selected he / she is not complete beginner, he / she will jump this part, but can back to this later.
+When the software is firstly opened, it will ask if the user is completely a beginner and want to have a beginner level Tutorial.
+We prepare basic algorithms and other simple topics, helping users gain initiate knowledge about algorithms.
+If the user selected he / she is not complete beginner, he / she will skip this part, but can go back to this later.